newellbrandon/kastendevhub.github.io/_posts/2024-05-23-automated-dr-with-kasten.markdown

 # Prepare for disastser recovery

-Activate disaster recovery in `Settings > Disatster recovery`, and run once the policy `k10-disaster-recovery-policy`.
+Activate disaster recovery in `Settings > Disaster recovery`, and run once the policy `k10-disaster-recovery-policy`.

+We run it once because we need at least one backup of the Kasten catalog, but by default this policy run hourly.

 ## Save the kasten values in a file